inhokim3977-cyber/fitsa-app/replit.md

 ## Overview

 This is a Virtual Fitting application that allows users to virtually try on clothing items using AI technology.
 Users upload a photo of themselves and a photo of a clothing item, and the app generates a composite image showing how the clothing would look when worn.

-The application is built with a React frontend and Express backend, featuring a modern, image-centric UI inspired by premium fashion e-commerce platforms.
+**Current Implementation: Flask Backend (Following AIFurnish Interior App Structure)**

+The app uses:
+- **Flask Backend (Python)**: 3-stage AI pipeline with background removal
+- **Static HTML/CSS/JS Frontend**: Canvas editing, Before/After comparison
+- **Port 5000**: Flask serves both frontend and API

+## How to Run

+**Stop the default workflow** (which runs Express):
+1. Click the workflow panel and stop it, OR
+2. Run manually: `python app.py`

+The Flask app will start on port 5000 and serve everything.

 ## User Preferences